DECODING THE QUIPU

 is shown and the marked value of each box is also shown.

 Back to the vertical position.
-The diagram on the right is based on the
+The diagram on the right is based on the parchment illustration -

 the actual positions in the original holes is not very clear due to smudging